mazenfteha/microservice-blog/README.md

 ## Running the app (local)
 - Make sure to have Node.js version +16 , Nest.js , PostgreSQL , Redis , RabbitMQ and NGINX local in your machine
-- Make sure to add a .env file to each serive folder, you can check the .env_template file for a reference.
+- Make sure to add a .env file in the root , you can check the .env_template file for a reference.

 ```bash
 # watch mode